 A: If you click “Records” on the top of the page after you have logged in, you should see records of all the courses you have completed.
 Next to the latest listing of completed training under “Basic/Refresher Course in Human Subjects Research - University of Alaska Anchorage Faculty, Staff and Students - HSR”, click “View-Print-Share”, then click “View/Print” under “Completion Report”.
 Depending on your browser, it should open automatically or download automatically to your downloads folder.
 Be sure you have it saved to your computer, so you can upload into IRBNet later.

 Q: If one of my research collaborators, associates, or assistants completed IRB training

 through an outside institution, will the UAA IRB accept it?

 A: Yes.
-If the training certificate is within the three year period, the UAA IRB will accept the certificate.
+If the training certificate is within the three year period and addresses the same or similar training topics, the UAA IRB will accept the certificate.
 However, all UAA faculty, staff, students, and employees who conduct human subjects research should complete the UAA IRB training.